Generation X (film): Production

+Development

 The film was planned to air during sweeps as Fox was confident it would make a strong impact, and had a budget of over $4m.
 Producer Eric Blakeney hoped it would lead to further Generation X TV movies, or a full series.
 New World Enterprises kept strong security over the script, which was not allowed to be viewed by the press.
-Blakeney had previously worked on 21 Jump Street, and saw common ground between the teenage mutants and real-life teenagers, noting "I remember what it was like to be a teenager, and everything is wrong in your skin.".
+Blakeney had previously worked on 21 Jump Street, and saw common ground between the teenage mutants and real-life teenagers, noting "I remember what it was like to be a teenager, and everything is wrong in your skin."
 Director Jack Sholder had experience on a comics property before, having directed an episode of Tales from the Crypt, which was loosely inspired by EC Comics' horror comic of the same name.

 Budgetary reasons meant a direct translation of the comic was impossible.
 The most notable casualties were the characters of Chamber and Husk, whose powers involve drastic alterations to their bodies and would be difficult to depict in live-action.
 Instead, the film's producers consulted with Generation X comic writer Scott Lobdell to create two new characters - Refrax and Buff, and suggested that if they proved popular they might be added to the comic itself, and featured in Toy Biz's X-Men action figure range.

 Other changes were made to the characters in the development of this film.
 Jubilee, for example, was not portrayed as a character of Asian descent, despite the X-Men comics and broadcast series having portrayed her as Chinese American.
 Ironically, Sandra Oh auditioned for the part of Emma Frost.